ikuamike/ikuamike.github.io/content/posts/2024/p3rf3ctr00t_ctf_2024_forensics.md

 ## Conclusion

-I definitely learnt a thing or two here about the Master File Table (MFT).
+I definitely learnt a thing or two here about forensics on the Master File Table (MFT).
 Cheers to the author [boynamedboy](https://x.com/festusgichohi1)